Case Study: Organic Growth for Lighthouse Labs

 1. Three-tier Content Strategy

-Our methodology included: localized career content, niche-intent technical education, and hero pieces.
+We identifying three types of search-driven content: localized career content, niche-intent technical education, and hero pieces.

 Localized Career Content